Sharon Bird

-Sharon Leah Bird (née Reed, born 15 November 1962) is a former Australian politician.
-Sharon Bird served as an Australian Labor Party (ALP) member of the Australian House of Representatives, representing the Division of Cunningham in New South Wales from 2004 to 2022.
-Bird served as a minister during the late Gillard-Rudd years until Labor lost government at the next election.
-Sharon Bird served as the Shadow Minister for Vocational Education from October 2013 until July 2016.
+Sharon Leah Bird (née Reed, born 15 November 1962) is an Australian former politician.
+Bird served as an Australian Labor Party (ALP) member of the Australian House of Representatives, representing the Division of Cunningham in New South Wales from 2004 to 2022.
+She served as a minister during the late Gillard-Rudd years until Labor lost government at the next election.
+She served as the Shadow Minister for Vocational Education from October 2013 until July 2016.
 In 2021, Bird announced she would not be re-contesting at the 2022 Federal Election, retiring from politics.

 Background and early career

 Bird was born in Wollongong, and was educated at the University of Sydney and the University of Wollongong.
 She was a TAFE and high-school teacher before entering politics.
 She worked as an electorate officer for Colin Hollis, the member for the adjoining seat of Throsby, and was then a Senior Project Officer with the New South Wales Department of Juvenile Justice.
 Bird was a member of the Shellharbour Council between 1991 and 1995.